pachyderm/pachyderm/doc/cookbook/example_developer_workflow.md

 ![alt tag](developer_workflow.png)

 As you write code, you test it in containers and notebooks against sample data in Pachyderm repos.
 You can also run your code in development pipelines in Pachyderm.
-Pachyderm provides facilities to help with day-to-day development practices, including the ``--build`` and ``--push-images`` flags to the ``update-pipeline`` command, which can build & push or just push images to a docker registry.
+Pachyderm provides facilities to help with day-to-day development practices, including the ``--build`` and ``--push-images`` flags to the ``update pipeline`` command, which can build & push or just push images to a docker registry.

 There are a couple of things to note about the files shown in git, in the left-hand side of the diagram above.
 The pipeline.json template file, in addition to being used for CI/CD as noted below,  could be used with local build targets in a makefile for development purposes: the local build uses DOCKERFILE and creates a pipeline.json for use in development pipelines.
 This is optional, of course, but may fit in with some workflows.